nonomal/Fail2Ban-Report/README.md

    ```
    @daily /path/to/fail2ban_log2json.sh
    ```
-   or any other time that fits your needs (you can try the crontab time generator on [https://suble.net/cronhelper/](https://suble.net/cronhelper/) (⚠️german language⚠️)
+   or any other time that fits your needs (you can try the crontab time generator on [https://suble.net/cronhelper/](https://suble.net/cronhelper/) (⚠️german language)

 ### 2️⃣ Web Interface Setup (Webspace)